lanlan63/lanlan63.github.io/README.md

 Administrative Constraint: All server configurations must be performed via SSH from your workstation.
 ## Week 5
-Phase 5: Advanced Security and Monitoring Infrastructure (Week 5) Implement advanced security controls and develop monitoring capabilities.
+### Advanced Security and Monitoring Infrastructure
+Implement advanced security controls and develop monitoring capabilities.
 Deliverables (Journal and Video):
 1. Implement Access Control using SELinux or AppArmor, with documentation showing how to